talks

 Celebrated bridges between analytic geometry and algebraic geometry lead to an equivalence of categories between finite extensions of ℂ(T) and finite ramified covers of the Riemann sphere (i.e., the complex projective line).
 These covers are well-understood, and this correspondence directly implies a positive answer to the inverse Galois problem over ℂ(T), as well as a classification of the corresponding extensions.
 The regular inverse Galois problem is the question of whether every finite group can be realized as the Galois group of a finite extension of ℚ(T) which is regular (i.e., with no non-rational elements algebraic over ℚ).
 This question can be reframed in terms of covers of the line: can one find geometrically connected Galois generically étale covers of the projective line over ℚ which have a given automorphism group?
 Equivalently: among all connected Galois ramified covers of the complex projective line with a specific Galois group, are there ones whose field of definition is ℚ?
 Few methods exist to study this descent question.
 However, if G is a group with trivial center, one such method is the so-called "rigidity criterion": one can deduce that a Galois connected cover of the projective line with Galois group G is defined over ℚ from the fact that it is uniquely determined by a few elementary geometric invariants.
 This criterion can, in turn, be checked group-theoretically using character theory.
 This method, and variants thereof, are used in the proof that 25 of the 26 sporadic finite simple groups are Galois groups over ℚ(T) (and, incidentally, over ℚ).
 In this talk, we will explain the geometric ideas leading to the rigidity criterion and give applications.

-Covers of ℙ¹ and their moduli: where arithmetic, geometry and combinatorics meet [notes]
+2023.09.25 Covers of ℙ¹ and their moduli: where arithmetic, geometry and combinatorics meet [report]

 Covers of the Riemann sphere may be described in many ways: geometrically as covering maps, algebraically as generically étale morphisms, as field extensions of function fields, as tuples of permutations, as subgroups of (profinite) free groups, etc. The fact that we can go back and forth between these descriptions is incredibly powerful: for example, purely group-theoretic criteria are shown to imply cases of the inverse Galois problem.
 More precise descriptions are of use in the study of statistics of function fields in the tamely ramified case.
 In this talk, we will review some aspects of this theory in an informal way.
 We will give a glimpse of Hurwitz moduli spaces and of some ideas from Grothendieck-Teichmüller theory.
 If we have time, we will talk about the difficulties concerning the use of these methods in the wildly ramified case.